JHU-ORGO-PILOT/FA25-Orgo-Greenberg/index.md

 ## Announcements

-- **9/1/2025.** Welcome to PILOT learning for Differential Equations.
+- **9/1/2025.** Welcome to PILOT learning for Organic Chemistry 1 Greenberg.